apache/carbondata/docs/ddl-of-carbondata.md

    - ##### String longer than 32000 characters

-     In common scenarios, the length of string is less than 32000, so carbondata stores the length of content using Short to reduce memory and space consumption.
+     In common scenarios, the length of string is less than 32000, so carbondata stores the length of content using Short to reduce memory and space consumption, and it handles the strings which length greater than 32000 as bad record.
+Refer [bad record handling](https://github.com/apache/carbondata/blob/master/docs/dml-of-carbondata.md#bad-records-handling) section for better understanding.
      To support string longer than 32000 characters, carbondata introduces a table property called `LONG_STRING_COLUMNS`.
      For these columns, carbondata internally stores the length of content using Integer.